Does it have a free software boot firmware so as to be able to meet the FSF’s “Respects Your Freedom” criteria:

-- The design it’s Open Source Hardware, due to some NDA chip restriction some part could be under NDA
+- The design is Open Source Hardware, but due to some NDA chip restrictions, some parts could be under NDA

-- The OSHWA also refers to this particular problem when explaining the process of awarding a certificate to hardware for achieving the satus of being Open Source Hardware:
+- The OSHWA also refers to this particular problem when explaining the process of awarding a certificate to hardware for achieving the status of being Open Source Hardware:

 “However, that does not necessarily mean that the entire project must or will be open source.
 If the creators used third party closed components outside of their control, they are unable – and are therefore not required – to open source those components.
 While it is strongly prefered to use open components when possible, OSHWA recognizes the reality that this is not always po